nishantThosar/listen_to_PDF/README.md

 **Automatically:**
 1. Install Python 3.x if not already installed.
+2. Open a terminal in the program's folder.
-2. Execute the program:
+3. Execute the program:
    python3 pdf_to_speech_ver_2.3.py

    **The program will automatically resolve its dependencies**

 If the dependencies are not resolved automatically then go for the manual way.
-Manually:
+**Manually:**
 1. Install Python 3.x if not already installed.
 2. Open a terminal in the program's folder.
 3. Run the following command to install dependencies: